DrBiznes/WynnWeaponViewer/README.md

 ## Acknowledgments

-- Thanks to the Distant Horizons team for their amazing mod
+- Thanks to Siphalor for the original mod Big Items, Duh
 - Thanks to the Wynncraft team
 - Thanks to IgbarvonSquid